hpcleuven/VscDocumentation/source/data/tier1data/introduction.rst

 with iCommands installed.

-For more information on how to install and use each client, see the `clients <../clients.html>`_ section.
+For more information on how to install and use each client, see the :ref:`clients <clients>` section.

 Once logged in, Tier-1 Data users can find their group folder at ``/<zone-name>/home/<project-name>``.
 This area is shared with and visible to all members of your group, but can be further subdivided in subfolders